A Study of Western Button Manufacturers

 California

 We will start with California the largest western state and home to a number of button manufacturers responsible for many great pinbacks.
 The most prolific and well known California button maker was the Walter N. Brunt Company of San Francisco.
 The earliest reference I could find of the company’s operation is a patent application to produce “badges” in 1894.
 The company relocated on many occasions and the date of a pin’s production can be inferred by the address cited on the pin’s backpaper ( see table below).
 The first address on celluloids is 535 Clay St. which changed to 535-537 Clay St. in 1901 and then again in 1904 when they moved to 102-104 2nd St. Â The great earthquake and fire destroyed that building in 1906 and they reopened at a temporary location at 391 Jesse St. in 1907 and relocated to 860 Mission St in 1909.
 They remained there until 1910 when their address changed to 878-880 Mission St, though I have only seen backpapers with the 880 address.
 The style of the backpaper changed from simple printing (see photo of 860 backpaper) to the modern design (see 880 and 7th St photos) in approximately 1916.
 From 1919 to 1921 they used a 766 Mission address.
 111 7th St. was then their business address through the remainder of their production.
 The latest pinbacks I am aware of at this address are from the 1940 election.
 Sadly, this research proved that one of my early acquisitions, a unique photo pin of McKinley, must have been a commemorative item because it carries a 860 Mission backpaper which would indicate a production date after 1909.
 A very rare gold TR rebus pin carries an 880 Mission paper which would suggest a 1911 or later manufacture despite a younger photo.
 There is a TR pin in his rough rider uniform on eBay which carries a 766 Mission backpaper implying distribution between 1919 and 1921; it may have used re-pinned papers for a later event or they may have purchased “new old stock” and put their papers over the Whitehead and Hoag papers usually associated with this item–I would love the opportunity to check for myself.
 I have a Wilson pin with a 766 address which would imply was made for the 1919 League of Nations west coast tour in 1919 or for the 1920 Democratic Convention.
 An enigma in attribution is the Harding “West Coast Tour” pin which is frequently ascribed to Brunt.
 The vast majority I have seen (including a sizable hoard) are usually devoid of backpaper.
 The ones I have seen with Brunt papers carry the 880 Mission address suggesting they continued to use papers after relocating until the supply was exhausted.
 I have also seen one of these pins with a Donaldson backpaper.
 They were a San Francisco company which produced some labor pins in the early 1920’s but I have not seen any other presidentials with their label.
 JC Irvine in 1886 at 751 Market and made a graphic 11/4″ celluloid, a wonderful jugate and a strange brass relief pinback with a collet both for the 1904 Theodore Roosevelt campaign.
 They were destroyed in the great fire and reopened at 2129 Market as Irvine, Wirth and Jachens and I have seen a Fighting Bob Evans pin with that backpaper.
 They subsequently became Irvine and Jachens which produced a number of presidential pins for Wilson and at least one for Debs.
 In addition, their backpaper appears in a litho for Hoover.
 In my opinion this is a 1920 hopeful given its slogan, the address of the company, 1027 Market as they moved to Mission St. in 1926, and its construction is more akin to those from the J. L. Lynch Company rather than those produced in later years by Green Duck.
 They moved to Daly City in around 1950 and are known primarily as makers of law enforcement badges.
 San Francisco is also represented by the Pasquale Company which contributed the Roosevelt/Fairbanks California Bear jugate, Moise-Klinkner which made a badge for Hoover’s notification at Stanford University and Russell Wisler Printing known from local items from 1910’s.
 Star Engraving on Minnesota St. produced pins from the mid-30’s to the 1960’s but the only presidential I am familiar with is a 7/8″ Stevenson marked on the curl.
 Howard Usher turned up a backpaper that was new to me, A.H.
 Hendler and Co., which was on a commemorative likely from 1905-1920.
 Received a photo of a pinback for a local San Francisco measure from the late 1930’s made by Derbon Press on 2nd St but haven’t seen any other items by this maker.
 Ferry Bros. made pins for the Pan Pacific Exposition in 1915 and were located on Van Ness but I have not seen any politicals; I think the Wilson from that Exposition is a Whitehead and Hoag but sadly I don’t own one to confirm.
 A pin promoting San Jose in 1914 made by Quincy Calglesser turned up on Facebook.
 He, Mr. Calglesser, lived in Santa Clara and is listed in the Commercial Stamp Trade Journal in 1909 with a San Jose address.
 Joseph Schwalbe and Co. at 512-514 Market St in San Francisco made buttons to commemorate Spanish American War veterans prior to 1900.
 I have not seen any other pins by them.
-Wilkie pins made by Golden Gate Press were recently posted on facebook, but I have been unable to find any information on this maker.
+Willkie pins made by Golden Gate Press were recently posted on facebook, but I have been unable to find any information on this maker.
+I recently acquired a 7/8″ Stevenson word pin made by Olivier Printing Co. on 4th St in San Francisco; does anyone have anything else by this maker?

 Pins from Brunt, JC Irvine and Irvine and Jachens